davidxmoody/davidxmoody.com/src/posts/2016-06-04-blinkist-book-review-the-miracle-morning.md

 ### 3. Visualisations

 Again, this is something I've really never tried before.
-I also disagree with the author somewhat.
-He writes:
+I also disagree with the summary somewhat.
+It says:

 > "For example, if you want to write a book, visualize yourself feeling inspired and joyfully writing page after page at your desk."